SEKOIA-IO/sekoiaio-docker-concentrator/README.md

   intake_key: INTAKE_KEY_FOR_TECHNO_3
 ```

-By using this key, the raw received message and the output message will be printed in the console
+By using this key, the raw received message and the output message will be printed in the console.
+Each one will be respectively identified using tags: : [Input $INTAKE_KEY] & [Output $INTAKE_KEY]

 ### Docker-compose file
 To ease the deployment, a `docker-compose.yml` file is suggested and a template is given.